Holly Schmidt

 Holly Schmidt is a Vancouver-based artist whose practice moves across disciplinary boundaries, and incorporates pedagogical, collaborative and social practice approaches.
 She has taught at Emily Carr University of Art and Design, and as an educational programmer at the Contemporary Art Gallery in Vancouver.

 Select projects

 All the Trees

-In Fall of 2018, Holly instigated a tree mapping project by tagging 30 trees with ID and an email address in the West Point Grey Community Centre and Jericho Park area.
-Inspired by the City of Melbourne tree mapping project in which the purpose of labelling trees so that residents could report tree damage or disease by email, the project was hijacked by citizens sending personal notes of their admiration for the trees.
-Schmidt opened up the same opportunity for Vancouver trees, and with a response email back it will also educate about the different species of deciduous and coniferous trees located in the parks.
+In Fall of 2018, Schmidt instigated a tree mapping project by tagging thirty trees with a unique ID and n email address in the West Point Grey Community Centre and Jericho Park area.
+The project was inspired by the City of Melbourne tree mapping project, in which individual trees were labeled so that residents could make email reports on damaged or diseased trees; this project was hijacked by citizens sending personal notes of their admiration for the trees.
+Schmidt created the same system for the trees in Vancouver.
+Individuals who sent emails to the tree addresses received a reply containing educational information about different species of trees located in the parks.
 Schmidt worked with historian John Atkin, poet Rahat Kurd, horticulturalist Egan Davis, and indigenous herbalist Lori Snyder as a part of the Artist in Communities program through the Vancouver Park Board.